dotnet/machinelearning/docs/code/IDataViewTypeSystem.md

 ### IDataView Types

-Each column in an `IDataView` has an associated column type.
-The collection of column types is open, in the sense that new code can introduce new column types without requiring modification of all `IDataView` related components.
+Each column in an `IDataView` has an associated type.
+The collection of types in the IDataView system is open, in the sense that new code can introduce new types without requiring modification of all `IDataView` related components.
 While introducing new types is possible, we expect it will also be relatively rare.